pulsar-edit/.github/POLICY.md

 We accept and encourage all donations to the project.
 These donations help Pulsar be great, and to achieve our goals.

-A donation through Pulsar will always be used for the greater good of the editor and it's ecosystem at large.
-But donators must understand that the use of funds will be dependent on the discretion of Pulsars Core Maintainers.
+A donation to the Pulsar project will always be used for the greater good of the editor and its ecosystem.
+However, donators must understand that the use of funds will be left to the discretion of the Pulsar team.

 But officially when you donate this money is now used for the Pulsar project.
 A donation, unless as part of a gift for donating or other specifically indicated event, does not allow a donator any extra say in how Pulsar will operate.
 A donation does not allow directed use of the funds, and does not allow control of the funds after they have been donated.